rossant/ipymd/README.md

 * `input`: a string with the code input (code cell only)
 * `output`: a string with the text output and stdout (code cell only)
 * `source`: a string containing Markdown markup (markdown cell only)
+* `metadata`: a dictionary containing cell (or notebook) metadata
+* `is_notebook`: a boolean telling whether this cell's metadata is the notebook metadata

 ### Customize the Markdown format